retgef/WP-Proxy-Builder/README.md

 Disclaimer
 ----------

-I am not responsible for illegal use of this plugin.
+I am not responsible for illegal or ill-intended usage of this plugin.
 Please act responsibly as this is a proof-of-concept for adding a proxy via WordPress.